 The new age has dawned upon us

-We should all have seen this coming when Facebook first made their acquisition of Oculus VR back in 2014 for a sum of $2 billion.
+We should all have seen this coming when Facebook first made its acquisition of Oculus VR back in 2014 for a sum of $2 billion.
 Tech M&A advisory firm Digi-Capital has even put forth postulations that suggest that the combined virtual and augmented reality markets will surge exponentially to heights of $120 billion by the end of the next decade.
 But with VR’s narrower appeal, it is only expected to eat up about $30 billion of that pie, owing to just games, movies, and experiences, as compared to its counterpart.

 The leading VR ecosystems